 There are a couple of key things to note at this stage:

-- The 'PDF' field in the 'Invoices' table is going to be the field that the output PDF is attached to - this must be an Attachment field
+- The 'PDF' field in the 'Invoices' table is the attachment field that the output PDF gets uploaded to.
+This must be an Attachment field.

 - The 'Generate PDF' checkbox field is going to be used to trigger the automation that creates the PDF.
 When the user checks the checkbox, we're going to run a script that calls the DocuPotion API and attaches the generated PDF to the 'PDF' field